pd241008/Neuro/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 <p align="center">
-  Built with 🦀 and ☕ by the NEURO Team
+  Built with 🦀 and ☕ by the Prathmesh Desai
 </p>